-Based on our interpretation of the PMIERs, as of March 31, 2016, MGIC's Available Assets are \$4.8 billion and its Minimum Required Assets are \$4.3 billion.
-MGIC is in compliance with the financial requirements of the PMIERs and eligible to insure loans purchased by the GSEs.
-Our Available Assets exclude the \$150.7 million investment by MGIC in our 9% Debentures and also exclude approximately \$164.6 million of securities in our investment portfolio pledged under the terms of the Advance.
+Based on our interpretation of the PMIERs, as of September 30, 2016, MGIC's Available Assets are \$4.7 billion and its Minimum Required Assets are \$4.1 billion.
+MGIC is in compliance with the requirements of the PMIERs and eligible to insure loans purchased by the GSEs.
+Our Available Assets exclude approximately \$167.4 million of securities in our investment portfolio pledged under the terms of the Advance.
+The investment by MGIC in our 9% Debentures using funds from the Advance was not included in our Available Assets at the time of purchase, or in periods subsequent.

-Although we were in compliance with PMIERs as of March 31, 2016, our capital requirements under PMIERs may increase in the future because the GSEs have indicated that the tables of factors used to determine the Minimum Required Assets will be updated every two years and may be updated more frequently to reflect changes in macroeconomic conditions or loan performance.
+Although we are in compliance with PMIERs as of September 30, 2016, our capital requirements under PMIERs may increase in the future because the GSEs have indicated that the tables of factors used to determine the Minimum Required Assets will be updated every two years and may be updated more frequently to reflect changes in macroeconomic conditions or loan performance.
 The GSEs will provide notice 180 days prior to the effective date of table updates.
 In addition, the GSEs may amend the PMIERs at any time.
 We plan to continuously comply with the existing PMIERs through our operational activities or through the contribution of funds from our holding company, subject to demands on the holding company's resources, as outlined above.